gwpy/gwpy/docs/time/index.rst

 ================

 `Astropy <http://astropy.org>`__ provides the excellent `Time <astropy.time>` object to allow easy conversion between this format and a number of other formats.
-For convenience, this object is available in PDpy as ``pdpy.time.Time``.
+For convenience, this object is available in pyDischarge as ``pydischarge.time.Time``.

-On top of that, PDpy provides three simple methods to simplify converting between GPS times and Python-standard `datetime` objects, namely:
+On top of that, pyDischarge provides three simple methods to simplify converting between GPS times and Python-standard `datetime` objects, namely:

 .. autosummary::
    :nosignatures: